What is an Add-Back? Understanding Adjusted EBITDA

 When dealing with add-backs, having too many of them may create potential financial risk.
 It can be possible to overdo and inflate add-backs, misrepresenting the true profits of a business and creating distrust with your buyers.

 Because of this, it is important to work with business valuation experts like Business Appraisal Florida.
-We will ensure that your add-backs are neither overrepresented or underrepresented, creating the maximum value for your business while minimizing any potential risk.
+We will maximize your business value while minimizing risk by accurately representing your add-backs.

 With a certified business valuation by Business Appraisal Florida, we will take our expert strategic and in-depth analysis to calculate EBITDA and review your potential add-backs with the utmost accuracy and transparency, creating the best-selling opportunities for you.

 One-time expenses are any expenses that a company has that only occur one time, such as remodeling or marketing promotions.
-These costs are not considered regular costs and so can be used as an add-back.
-One-time professional fees like business valuations, CPA’s work on your exit strategy, litigation expenses, and business broker fees are legitimate one-time add-backs.
+You can add back these costs, as they are not regular costs.
+One-time professional fees like business valuations, CPA’s work on your exit strategy, legal fees, litigation expenses, and business broker fees are legitimate one-time add-backs.

-Your cost of business valuation and your accounting expenses can be added back to your SDE, too.
+You can add back your cost of business valuation and your accounting expenses to your SDE, too.

-The previous owner of the company may make business expenses such as a company car, company sponsorships, life insurance, company entertainment, and other expenses that a new business owner may not deem necessary for the business.
+The former owner of the company may have made various business expenses, including a company car, sponsorships, life insurance, entertainment, and other expenses that a new owner may not consider essential.

 Also, read our article about what is my business worth and how you can increase your business value.

-Personal expenses include anything that the owner spent business profits on that was non-business related and coded to an SG&A account.
+Personal expenses include non-business-related purchases made by the owner using business profits, which are coded to an SG&A account.
 Expenses of this nature can be considered add-backs.

-Unexpected issues caused by natural events such as storm damage, fire, and earthquakes can be considered as an add-back because they are unlikely to happen on a regular basis.
+Natural events like storms, fires, and earthquakes can be considered add-backs since they are unlikely to occur regularly.
 COVID is an example.

 Read our short guide on choosing a business valuation company.